AcceleratedLinux/accelerated-linux/linux/Documentation/filesystems/proc.rst

 AnonPages
               Non-file backed pages mapped into userspace page tables Mapped
-              files which have been mmaped, such as libraries Shmem
+              files which have been mmapped, such as libraries Shmem
               Total memory used by shared memory (shmem) and tmpfs KReclaimable